openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/obs_cfg.md

             "bluetooth": true,
           // time window for overtake measurement confirmation "confirmationTimeSeconds": 4,
-          // Bitfield for some internal developer features "devConfig": 0,
           // Bitfield display config, see DisplayOptions for details,
           // as noted all subject to change!
             "displayConfig": 15,